-The WatClass retention schedules also document the information privacy & confidentiality classification (public, confidential, restricted, or highly restricted) of records, as defined in Policy 46.
-The privacy/confidentiality classification is the basis for determining the security safeguards required for your records.
+The WatClass retention schedules include the information confidentiality classification – public, confidential, restricted, or highly restricted – of records, as defined in Policy 46.
+The confidentiality classification guides you in setting security safeguards for your records (including transitory records).

-- Public records are documents and other information intended for public release and distribution, approved by the Information Stewart or delegate.
+- Public records are intended for public release and distribution, as approved by the Information Steward or delegate.
 For example, academic calendars, social media content, and University press releases are public records.

-- All records which are not public are confidential: only those individuals requiring the information for a legitimate purpose should have access to confidential records, as approved by the responsible Information Custodian.
+- Records that haven’t been explicitly identified as public are confidential: only employees requiring the information for an approved administrative purpose have access to confidential records, as approved by the responsible Information Custodian.

 - Highly restricted records are restricted records presenting a higher risk to the University if compromised, and are therefore subject to heightened security measures and restrictions on use.
 Records containing information that can be used to perpetrate identity theft – such as Social Insurance, credit card, or bank account numbers – are the most common examples of highly restricted records.

-Guidance on measures for protecting confidential, restricted, and highly restricted records is available on the Information & Privacy website (Guidelines for confidential records) and from IST Information Security Services (Guidelines for secure data exchange).
-Please contact the University Records Manager if you have further questions concerning appropriate security safeguards for records.
+Guidance on measures to protect confidential, restricted, and highly restricted records is available on the Information & Privacy website (Guidelines for confidential records) and from IST Information Security Services (Guidelines for secure data exchange).
+The information confidentiality classification and associated security requirements apply to transitory copies of records as well as official records.

-Your information inventory is used primarily as an overview of all of your records and to manage their retention, but the categories in your inventory can also be used to name the folders/directories in which records are stored on shared drives, in SharePoint, and in hard-copy filing systems.
+Your information inventory categories can be used to name the folders in which records are stored on shared drives, in SharePoint, and in hard-copy filing systems.

-If you would like some assistance in developing a system for your records, contact the University Records Manager.
-The following are some additional rules-of-thumb to keep in mind when developing for your record-keeping system:
+If you need assistance in developing a system for your records, contact the University Records Manager.
+The following are rules-of-thumb to keep in mind when developing a record-keeping system:

 - Use folder names on shared drives that describe the activity or subject matter of the files/documents, not the person currently responsible for the activity (e.g., “Jane’s-files”).
-Organizing records by individuals’ names makes it difficult or impossible to manage the information over time as a University resource & asset.
+Organizing records by individuals’ names makes it impossible to manage them over time as a University resource & asset.

-- For hard-copy filing systems, use a spreadsheet to maintain a list of all of your file titles and the records class for each file (your information inventory doesn't require this level of detail, but it’s a useful file management tool and the spreadsheet can be used to print folder labels with MS Word’s mail-merge features.
+- For hard-copy files, keep a spreadsheet of all file titles and the records class for each file.
+Your information inventory doesn't require this level of detail, but it’s a useful file management tool and the spreadsheet can be used to print folder labels with MS Word’s mail-merge features.

-- Keep file names short & relevant, but still intelligible to anyone who might need the document in the future: avoid idiosyncratic abbreviations whose meaning is unclear or might be forgotten in the future.
+- Keep file names short & relevant, but still intelligible to anyone who might need the file in the future.
+Avoid abbreviations & acronyms whose meaning is unclear or might be forgotten in the future.

 - File names of documents relating to recurring events (e.g., meeting minutes, regular periodic reports, budget planning documents) should include both the date and the event name.

-- If you are including dates in the names of electronic folders or files, record the dates in the YYYY-MM-DD (or YYYYMMDD) format, so the folder & file names will be sorted chronologically by default when they are viewed in most applications.
+- If you are including dates in the names of electronic folders or files, record the dates in the YYYYMMDD format, so the folder & file names will sort chronologically by default when they are viewed in most applications.

-- Avoid using version numbers to distinguish successive versions of documents, such as procedures and guidelines, if the document date (used in the document and in its file name) is sufficient for this purpose.
-In many cases, keeping track of major and minor changes to documents through version numbering is less important than knowing what the current approved version is, based on the date of approval.
+- Avoid version numbers to distinguish successive versions of documents (e.g., procedures), if a document date in the document contents and in its file-name is sufficient.
+Keeping track of major and minor changes to documents through version numbering is often less important than knowing what the current approved version is, based on the date of approval.